ironbar/prompt_recovery/docs/05_Solution_Summary.md

 ## Solution in a nutshell

-The solution is an ensemble of fine-tuned version with LoRa of the following models:
+The solution is an ensemble of fine-tuned version with LoRA of the following models:

 | model        |
 |--------------|